 All in all, hiking Acatenango is not easy due to its steep trails, though it’s one of the most rewarding adventures to be had in Guatemala!

-In my experience embarking on this trek with Tropicana Hostel, I can’t recommend booking through them enough.
+In my experience embarking on this trek, I can’t recommend it enough!
 The service was flawless, the guides were fantastic, it was great value for money and I think I can speak for our entire group here and say that we all felt completely satisfied!

 If you’re looking for the ultimate adventure, look no further than a 2-day and 1-night trek to the summit of Acatengango Guatemala – I guarantee you won’t regret it!